ethan890914/RA-ProAgent/README.md

 move `w.json` to `./ProAgent/n8n_tester/credentials/w.json`

+You should find your openai key and a workflow you just created.

 ###

 ## Code Running

 The running depends on a `config`， which is in `ProAgent/config.py`, you can set the running environment:

-- development: This is the mode reported in paper, .
+- development: This is the mode to construct a new workflow
 - refine: load from an existing workflow, and then refine the workflow with some new request
 - production: load from an existing workflow, you can use this mode to re-produce an existing run of `ProAgent`
+- Production_quick: load from an existing workflow without calling agent and parsing agent's choice, you can use this mode to reproduce all workflows in the folder `./apa_case_storage/`
+- Refine_oneshot: Build a workflow for the new query based on a existing workflow, you can choose any base workflows (those without ancestor.json) in the folder `./apa_case_storage/`
+- RARefine: Build a workflow based on the most similar retrieved query and workflow.

-we have provide the case reported in our paper in `./apa_case`, you can use `production` mode to load the run directly
+we have provide complete-built workflows in `./apa_case_storage`, you can use `Production_quick` mode to load and run directly.

+> To reproduce complete-built workflows, please first refer to `./setup_resources_n8n.md`, and setup n8n credentials, and resources used in the complete-built worflows.

-> we disable the test-on-change feature in production mode, And the APA-code will be test only once in the end of the run
+> we disable the test-on-change feature in production, Production_quick mode, And the APA-code will be test only once in the end of the run
 >
-> In the opposite, the refine mode enable test-on-change feature
+> In the opposite, the development, refine, Refine_oneshot, and RARefine mode enable test-on-change feature

-use the following command to start `ProAgent`, if you use `development` mode, remember to start n8n before
+use the following command to start `ProAgent`

 ```python
 python main.py
 ```

 > Note that we have wrote a readable record system.
-All of the `ProAgent` runs will generate a new record in `./records`, so you can load the run from record in `refine` or `production` mode.
+All of the `ProAgent` runs will generate a new record in `./records/`

 If you use the development mode, you must prepare OpenAI key first.
 Set the following vars in your envirnoment